ApexRMS/lucasbuilder/docs/getting_started.md

 Repeat the steps above to run the **Single Cell – No Disturbance** scenario.

-When a scenario is run, a new Results Scenario will appear in the Results folder, and its results are automatically loaded after a successfull scenario run. **Scenarios** which contain results added to the results viewer appear in **bold** in the *Explorer*.
+When a scenario is run, a new Results Scenario will appear in the Results folder, and its results are automatically loaded after a successful scenario run. **Scenarios** which contain results added to the results viewer appear in **bold** in the *Explorer*.
 <br>
 <img align="middle" style="padding: 3px" width="500" src="assets/images/screencap-4_3.png">
 <br>